Some simple theories from a Boolean algebra point of view

 We find a strong separation between two natural families of simple rank one theories in Keisler's order: the theories $T_\xm$ reflecting graph sequences, which witness that Keisler's order has the maximum number of classes, and the theories $T_{n,k}$, which are the higher-order analogues of the triangle-free random graph.
 The proof involves building Boolean algebras and ultrafilters ``by hand'' to satisfy certain model theoretically meaningful chain conditions.
 This may be seen as advancing a line of work going back through Kunen's construction of good ultrafilters in ZFC using families of independent functions.
 We conclude with a theorem on flexible ultrafilters, and open questions.

 This paper is dedicated to Ken Kunen.
 His contributions to set theory and general topology are many, momentous and deep.

-The present paper studies the structure of Keisler's order on certain families of simple rank one theories.
+Our general topic is the structure of Keisler's order on certain families of simple rank one theories.
 Keisler's order (Definition \ref{d:keisler} below) is a large-scale classification program in model theory which builds a framework for comparing the complexity of complete, countable theories via saturation of regular ultrapowers.
+The natural relation of this work to Kunen's is discussed in \S \ref{s:kunen}.

+To motivate our main results here: recently in \cite{MiSh:1167}, we finally proved that Keisler's order has the maximum number of classes, continuum many, already among the simple unstable theories.
+That paper represented a significant shift in our understanding.
+It involved not only finding new theories, called $T_\xm$ (the $\xm$ is a parameter, see \S \ref{s:theories} below), but also finding a new method, of building ultrafilters and Boolean algebras together.
+This raised two very natural questions.